 These are notes on the sermon,

-Under Attack?
-Put On The Armor Of God!, preached by Pastor Joseph Prince on Sunday, 17 September 2017, at The Star Performing Arts Centre, Singapore.
+Healing And Restoration For Your Mind, preached by Pastor Joseph Prince on Sunday, 1 January 2023, at The Star Performing Arts Centre, Singapore.

 We hope these sermon notes will be an encouragement to you!